kwart/jboss-eap-5x-playground/README.md

-# jboss-eap-5x-playground
+# JBoss EAP 5.x playground

-Playground for the JBoss EAP 5.x related tasks
+Playground for my JBoss EAP 5.x (or AS 5.x) related tasks.